 I don’t want to negate the degree of difficulty in getting and staying sober.
 It is the hardest thing I have ever done.
 There will always be a little piece of me that feels “missing”, but I am comfortable as a sober person now.
 And my life is so much better, I can’t even muster the resentment I used to wear like a cheap suit, because I couldn’t swill white wine anymore.
 I have learned there is always a worse case scenario, always something to be grateful for.

 And I do not want to drink.

 I work for an addiction treatment center, so I am around folks who are new to recovery all the livelong day.
-And at Sanford House, in the marketing group, we are always researching the cutting edge treatments, methods and modalities available to increase the national averages for successful long-term recovery.
+And at My office, in the marketing group, we are always researching the cutting edge treatments, methods and modalities available to increase the national averages for successful long-term recovery.
 I have found that you really have to want to get sober.
 No one can do it for you.
 I have also found you have to be ready to slay the dragon when the words, “I’m going to drink” pop into your head at inopportune times (and they will).

 Four things I know for sure about getting and staying sober:

 1. You Simply Must Find a Passion (If You Are Able – Get Physical)

 I am convinced that long term sobriety must contain a passionate interest in something outside of oneself.
 For me it has been writing and hiking.
 Seriously.
 I am still saved regularly by a comment on this blog or a rigorous walk with friends (or alone).
 I have started a walking group, and I can see the positive influence an early morning, city trek can make on a day in treatment.

 And if the passion is physical, I think it works even better for quelling the cravings.
 Statistics show that rigorous exercise and challenging yourself will increase your chances for long term recovery.
 Fill your hands with something and get the heart pumping.
 You can mountain climb, but you can also walk dogs at a rescue shelter or garden.
 Or for a double whammy, become a docent at an art museum and take the stairs.